AI-4-atmosphere-remote-sensing/satellite_collocation/README.md

 >> python setup.py install
 ```
 ### Run Examples
+Please check the [examples](examples) folder to see sample codes to import the library and use its functions for specific examples.
+The examples mainly demonstrate how to conduct local execution and Dask-based distributed execution.

 #### Run CALIPSO-VIIRS Collocation
 ##### Download CALIPSO Data
 Step 1: Create an account or sign in on [NASA Earthdata](https://urs.earthdata.nasa.gov/)